groupe-edf/dsas-tinycore/append/usr/local/share/www/Documentation_en.md

 ## Means of Verification

-There are 3 types of linux repository verificatop,
+There are 3 types of linux repository verification,

 * rpm - The signature of each RPM file is verified with "rpm -K"
 * repomd - The repomd.xml file is verified and only the hashes of each file are checked